mvcisback/SSLVC/report/report.md

 ===========

 One of the assumptions made in section II was that speakers do not talk at the same time.
-One can the apply source separation techniques [7] on the input signals first based on the number of speakers in the room, and then follow the same procedure on section IV to classify each speaker into their corresponding classes while separating each source.
+One can then apply source separation techniques [7] on the input signals first based on the number of speakers in the room, and then follow the same procedure on section IV to classify each speaker into their corresponding classes while separating each source.